-Just like the PVC material used in various ways, vinyl fabric is also versatile and good for industrial and commercial uses.
-It is engineered and preferred by many as it is easier to produce than other types of industrial fabric and requires less power consumption.
+Vinyl fabric is also versatile and good for industrial and commercial uses.
+It is engineered and preferred by many as it is easier to produce than other types of industrial fabric and is considered to be a cruelty free alternative to leather.

 What is Vinyl Fabric Called?